MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/select-all-text-behavior.md

 [!INCLUDE [important note on bindings within behaviors](../includes/behavior-bindings.md)]

+> [!IMPORTANT]
+> `SelectAllTextBehavior` is a platform specific behavior.
+It has an implementation in all runtime types supported by `Maui` but cannot be referenced by a project that targets .NET without a native runtime.
+If the project compiles for .NET only, you will receive the error `The type 'toolkit:SelectAllTextBehavior' was not found.`

 ## Syntax

 The following examples show how to add the `SelectAllTextBehavior` to an `Entry`.